makusu/silex-skeleton-rest/README.md

 Background
 ----------
-The reason I made this code is because I was having a hard time finding a good EXAMPLE on utilizing Silex for real life usage.
+The very reason that this code exists is because I was having a hard time finding a good EXAMPLE on utilizing Silex for real life usage.
 I need a maintainable and testable code that made especially for API.

 Of course there are many good slides and information out there, but most are just giving piece by piece explanation.

 I'm not a good reader.
-I'm not I just want EXAMPLE!
+I need an EXAMPLE!

 FAQ
 ---